h3rb/ZeroTypes/README.md

  A() {
   temp.Instantiate();
  }
- /* automatically destroys temp on destroy of STL
+ /* automatically destroys temp on destroy of A's instance but not b */ };
-};
 ```